September 24th – @ Michigan #7 Colorado 27, #4 Michigan 26

 The call was made after the Stewart fumble, when it appeared the game had been lost.
 It continued as the Buffs slowly crawled back into contention, and was silent as we waited for the final gun “Last play”, we noted, fully expecting to get back to our dissection of the loss a few seconds later.
 Four turnovers and 102 yards in penalties had doomed the Buffs.
 Or so we had thought.

 When Westbrook came down with the ball, I screamed at Brad, I screamed at the television.
 Even my wife, Lee, who was watching the game with me (albeit impatiently – the game was running long, and we were late for a party), started screaming.
 It was unbelievable.
 CU was back in the National Championship hunt!

 I watched the video from the game over and over again, relishing the final play.
 I guess you could say that I may have watched it too many times, as several months later, during halftime of our Super Bowl party, I brought out the tape to show our guests.
 The worn tape broke.
 (Fortunately, the tear came during the portion of the tape showing Michigan’s punt with 21 seconds remaining.
 The important portion of the tape was preserved!).

 No rest for the weary.
 CU was 3-0, up to #5 in the polls, and the talk of the nation.
 But the Texas Longhorns, 3-0 and ranked 16th, wanted their own share of the nation’s attention.
 The Buffs only had seven days to celebrate, recuperate, and prepare for the showdown in Austin.

-Below is an edited YouTube video of most of the game, reducing the highlights to about an hour, courtesy of CU at the Gamer Paul:
+Below is the YouTube video of the game, CU at the Gamer Paul: